FatManWalking/plennarylitics/README.md

 - Extract data about missing MPs from the XML Files
 - Extract data about comments and other reactions from the plenary from the XML files
-- Split the XML files in a way, that enables easy querying in elasticseach
+- Split the XML files in a way, that enables easy querying in elasticseach (The Files are split into speeches by different persons)

 ## Frontend